igmor/CarND-MPC-Project/writeup.md

 ### Discussion

-The state vector in MPC model has positios x and y, velocity and orientation angle as well as cross track error and orientation error.
+The state vector in MPC model has positions x, y, velocity and orientation angle as well as cross track error and orientation error.

 MPC model consists of the following updates: